kbkuba/waterfall-gantt-chart/README.md

-How to Run Locally

-Since this is a self-contained application, running it locally is simple:

-    Clone the repository: git clone https://github.com/your-username/your-repository-name.git

-    Open the gantt.html file directly in your web browser (e.g., Chrome, Firefox, Edge).

 Author

 Created by Jakub Grzywa
 License

 This project is licensed under the MIT License.